 Are you a lawyer or mother considering joint physical custody for your family?
 Joint physical custody involves two parents having the equal legal right and responsibility to make decisions about their children’s upbringing.
-Sharing this level of parenting has both advantages, such as improved relationships with both parents, and disadvantages including potential disruption in scheduling due to conflicting commitments between households.
+Sharing this parenting level has advantages, such as improved relationships with both parents and disadvantages, including potential scheduling disruption due to conflicting household commitments.
+In this blog post, we’re tackling all things about joint physical custody: what is defined by law, who can benefit from it, and common challenges that arise when engaging in this type of child-raising style.
+Read on to learn more!

 When Joint Physical Custody Is Effective?